 Heritage and legacy brands face a unique SEO challenge.
 They have enormous brand equity offline but often very little digital authority.
 The assumption is that a brand with 150 years of history does not need to "do SEO" — that the name alone carries enough weight.

 This is increasingly untrue.
-Younger affluent consumers research online before purchasing in-store.
+According to Bain & Company, Millennials and Gen Z consumers now account for roughly 45% of luxury market sales — and these cohorts research online before purchasing in-store.
 If your brand does not appear when they search for the category you compete in, you lose the opportunity to shape their perception before they ever walk through the door.

 Heritage brands also have an underutilised content advantage: their history.
 Archival material, founder stories, evolution of design language, notable clients and commissions — this is the kind of content that earns natural backlinks and performs well in search, because it is genuinely unique.
 No competitor can replicate your brand's actual history.